-Auditor reviewed one administrative investigation: one case of substantiated inmate on inmate sexual harassment.
-This investigation was well written and thorough.
-It included interviews with the victim and alleged perpetrator as well as witnesses.
-This investigation was concluded within 45 days of the date the report was received.
+Auditor reviewed thress administrative investigation: one case of substantiated inmate on inmate sexual harassment; one case of unfounded staff on inmate sexual harassment; one case of unfounded inmate on inmate sexual harassment.
+The investigations were well written and thorough using form MO 931-4680.
+They included interviews with the victim and alleged perpetrator as well as witnesses.
+These investigations were concluded within 45 days of the date the report was received.

-- 115.71(g) Policy D1-8.1 Investigation Unit Responsibilities/Actions states, "Investigations shall be documented in a written report that contains a thorough description of physical, testimonial and documentary evidence and attach copies of all documentary evidence where feasible." - 115.71(h) Since 2012, CCC has referred six cases for prosecution with that last case being in 2015. - 115.71(i) Auditor reviewed the Agency Records Disposition Schedule and found that records are retained for 50 years. - 115.71(j) CCC reported no staff has resigned in the past twelve months as a result of an investigation of a sexual abuse or sexual harassment of an inmate.
-This last occurred in 2014 and the investigation resulted in a substantiated case.
+115.71(g) Policy D1-8.1 Investigation Unit Responsibilities/Actions states, "Investigations shall be documented in a written report that contains a thorough description of physical, testimonial and documentary evidence and attach copies of all documentary evidence where feasible."

+115.71(h) PCC has referred one case for prosecution in 2015 and none in 2016.

+115.71(i) Auditor reviewed the Agency Records Disposition Schedule and found that records are retained for 50 years.